 Video Game Tester Salary and Career Facts

 Video game testers test-drive key features of a video game, like characters, graphics and usability, to ensure that a game works properly before hitting store shelves.
 Learn more about common job duties, qualifications and wages for video game testers.
-Schools offering Game Production degrees can also be found in these popular choices.

 What Is a Video Game Tester?